UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson02.rst

 :ref:`testing_hints`

-I'll now take you through my solution to Assigment01, demonstarting many of those hints.
+I'll now take you through my solution to Assigment01, demonstrating many of those hints.

+I'll also try to use the debugger a bit -- as an intro.

 On to Chris' code ....